xnieamo/Project3-CUDA-Path-Tracer/README.md

 </p>

 ## Odd performance boost without MIS
 For some reason, taking out MIS from the code cuts the path tracing kernel runtime nearly in half!
 I have no idea why this happens.
 This is surprising because commenting out that section of the MIS code does not remove half the calculations (at least not in code).
+It is true though that 1 of the intersections is no longer used when MIS is disabled, so perhaps the compiler has also removed the intersection test call?

 <p align="center">
   With MIS.